appfog/afdocs/faqs.markdown

 #### Is my app still running when AppFog is under maintenance? {#maintenance}

 Yes.
-While the PHP Fog website and your app console will be inaccessible during maintenance, your app will continue to run.
+While the AppFog website and your app console will be inaccessible during maintenance, your app will continue to run.
 You'll also continue to have access to your source code.

 #### How secure is AppFog? {#secure}

-We take security very seriously.
-For a full walkthrough of our security precautions, check out [this page](/security).

 #### Does AppFog support SSL? {#ssl}